 Netanyahu, of course, is a rabid consumer of polls—according to some reports receiving hourly updates.
 Aware the right had long secured an overall majority, in this election cycle he devoted his eleventh hour race-baiting to bringing right-wing voters back to Likud.
 His pledge to annex “parts” of the West Bank, his public disappointment with Likud voters who might be risking the future of the country by spending election day at the beach, and his hidden camera stunt—in which he affirmed the Likud party underwrote a scheme to “keep the elections kosher” by deploying Likud activists with bodycams to spy on Arab voters, were all a drive to re-establish his party as the unquestioned standard bearer of the right.

 He even used Blue and White’s lead to his cynical advantage.
 Standing over a plate of simmering eggs, he assured voters that he not only knew how to cook, but what Gantz was cooking—a plot to bring radical leftists and Arabs into the government.
 Only a vote for Likud had the heft to stop this treasonous possibility, explained Bibi.
 And at the end the day, his base, a plurality of the Israeli electorate, obliged him.
-Likud won thirty-six seats—the largest party in the Knesset, and the biggest win for Likud in Netanyahu’s tenure.
+Likud won thirty-five seats—the largest party in the Knesset, and the biggest win for Likud in Netanyahu’s tenure.